Skip to main content Skip to footer

 Napanee Water Pollution Control Plant

 The Napanee Water Pollution Control Plant (WPCP) is a conventional activated sludge process, with an average day design flow rate of 9087 m3 /d, and a peak flow rate of 21,370 m3 /d.
 All treated wastewater is disinfected and discharged to the Napanee River.
 Bacteriological testing is conducted each week to evaluate the effectiveness of the disinfection process.
 The WPCP must meet stringent effluent requirements set by the Ministry of Environment, Conservation and Parks as well as the Bay of Quinte Remedial Action Plan.
-To learn more about our processes, take a look at our Annual WPCP Report.
+To learn more about our processes, take a look at our Annual WPCP Report or our Annual Sewage Collection System Report

 Napanee sewage treatment plant